 Gene for unusual muscle size and strength: MSTN

 Certain variations of this gene determine how you respond to resistance training, and whether you’ll have greater muscle mass and strength.
-Majority of the population has a genotype (DNA sequence) that elicits normal muscle growth, but there is a “knockout gene” that gives you huge muscles without much training effort.
+The majority of the population has a genotype (DNA sequence) that elicits normal muscle growth, but there is a “knockout gene” that gives you huge muscles without much training effort.
 (But you won't need a test to know if you have this Hulk-like trait.)

 Gene for muscle volume: IL15RA

 IL15RA is linked to the prevention of muscle breakdown and how quickly you can increase your muscle size.
 Some people carry the genes linked to increases in strength but less muscle size in response to resistance exercise training, while others carry genes associated with larger muscle size and hypertrophy but small gains in strength in response to resistance training.

 Genes for regular growth and development: IGF1 + IGF1_2